-Vitamin C, or ascorbic acid, is a water-soluble vitamin that is only stored in the body for a short time period, and you can actually use Vitamin C for hair growth.
-It has immense benefits on your overall health, including helping in the collagen production that strengthens and maintains elasticity to our skin, bones, blood vessels, muscles and teeth, healing of wounds, reducing hair loss and enhancing the growth of healthy hair.
-Let’s take a look at the different mechanisms through which Vitamin C helps in maintaining the overall health of your hair.
+Vitamin C, or ascorbic acid, is a water-soluble vitamin that is only stored in the body for a short time period.
+You can actually use Vitamin C for hair growth.
+It has immense benefits on your overall health.
+Benefits including helping in the collagen production that strengthens and maintains elasticity to our skin, bones, blood vessels, muscles and teeth, healing of wounds, reducing hair loss and enhancing the growth of healthy hair.
+Let’s take a look at the different mechanisms through which Vitamin C helps in maintaining our hairs overall.

 This is How Vitamin C Reduces Hair Loss and Promotes Hair Growth